Points of Light: Martin Luther King Jr. Day

 Each year, on Martin Luther King Jr. Day, Points of Light honors King's memory with service projects across the United States, calling it their MLK Day of service.
 In 2013, Vice President Joe Biden and his family joined 10,000 volunteers at Points of Light's service project at the D.C.
 Armory to put together 100,000 thank-you "care kits" for U.S. military personnel, disabled veterans, and civilian first responders.

 International Year of Volunteers

 In the US, the Points of Light Foundation and the Association of Junior Leagues International (AJLI) partnered to convene and lead the International Year of Volunteers 2001 USA Steering Committee.
 Members of the committee included the National Council of Volunteer Centers, National Council on Workplace Volunteering, Association for Volunteer Administration, National Parents and Teachers Association and Make A Difference Day.
 The USA's IYV web site, www.iyv2001us.org, was launched in September 2000.

 Awards

 Points of Light Foundation & HandsOn Network received a Fast Company Social Capitalist Award in 2008.

-United Kingdom Points of Light

-In the United Kingdom a daily Points of Light programme recognising outstanding individual volunteers was developed in partnership with the US programme and launched by Prime Minister David Cameron at 10 Downing Street in April 2014.
-Since then, the awards have continued under Prime Ministers Theresa May and Boris Johnson, with 2, 000 individuals across the UK recognised.

-British Points of Light honorees include: